If you’re already excited about the Daysy Fertility Monitor, click here to get one and automatically get $15 off!

 The “women’s health tech” space is blazing (to the tune of $50 billion by 2025), and there is no shortage of innovative products that are literally changing the way women manage their periods and fertility.

 It is indeed an exciting time to be a person with a period, amiright?!

 One such device is Daysy, a menstrual cycle and fertility monitor.
 Finally, a powerful tool that fits neatly in the palm of your hand, and accurately tracks proven signs and symptoms of fertility on a day to day basis.
 Paper tracking charts have never seemed so old-school as they do now in 2016 lol!

 I’ve got to admit, I was super skeptical about the Daysy before I started using her about two and a half months ago.
 I’ve been charting my cycle using my basal body temperature and cervical fluid patterns for about ten years, so relying solely on a teensy device to tell me when I am fertile/not fertile was mildly terrifying!

 I know the “fear of pregnancy” struggle is VERY real for every woman who is on hormonal birth control or on a non-hormonal IUD, so I’m pumped to share about this amazing device with all of you!

 The Quick and Dirty:

-Daysy is the real deal people – she’s 99.3% effective and I have no doubt she will turn you into a birth control ninja in a very short period of time.
+Daysy is the real deal people and I have no doubt she will turn you into a cycle tracking and fertility ninja in a very short period of time.

 You can start using your Daysy the first day you receive her.
 She gives you clear signals, via different colored lights, about whether you are fertile or not fertile.